Olmsted

 Olmsted Inside Brooklyn's Broader Dining Picture

 Brooklyn's restaurant scene has matured past the point where quality requires a Manhattan reference.
 The borough now contains enough serious cooking across enough different formats that any useful map of New York dining has to account for it independently.
 Within that picture, Vanderbilt Avenue has consolidated a cluster of restaurants with distinct identities and real ambitions.
 Olmsted sits at the produce-forward, technique-serious end of that cluster.
-For a fuller picture of the neighbourhood's options, the EP Club Brooklyn restaurants guide covers the range.
 Other Vanderbilt-area kitchens worth placing in context include 6 Restaurant and Border Town, which approaches the neighbourhood from a northern Mexican, tortilleria-focused angle.
 Bad Cholesterol operates as a pop-up pizza team in the same borough, and Barker Cafeteria holds the daytime sandwich end of the market.
 Bong rounds out a neighbourhood picture that rewards visitors who look beyond the obvious anchors.

 Planning a Visit

 Olmsted is at 659 Vanderbilt Avenue, Brooklyn, NY 11238, in Prospect Heights.
-Given its reputation and the attention it has received in serious food coverage, booking ahead is advisable rather than optional, particularly for weekend sittings or any visit timed to a specific seasonal moment in the garden.
+Booking ahead is essential, particularly for weekend sittings or any visit timed to a specific seasonal moment in the garden.
 The neighbourhood is accessible by subway, with multiple lines running through the surrounding area.
 Visitors combining dinner here with Brooklyn exploration will find the surrounding blocks reward the time spent on either side of a meal.

 The Quick Read